sadkodjozo/memory-game/README.md

     If the next card you flip does not match, a pop up alert notifies you of ths and the cards flip back The game continues until you match all the cards on the board

-To run game, download ZIP file, extract files and run index.html and have fun!
+Play Game on https://sadkodjozo.github.io/memory-game/ and have fun!